The Call for Socially Aware Language Technologies: Historical View of Socially Aware Language Technologies

-In the early days of AI, social awareness was assumed in the definitions, if not always explicitly stated \cite{turing1950,mccarthy2006proposal}.
-Early AI's goal was to produce \textit{human-like} behavior, which would inevitably include a degree of social awareness and, as a result, a tighter coupling of different aspects and disciplines.
-AI was initially conceived in a much more holistic manner than the fragmented space suggests today.
-Moravec's paradox \cite{moravec1988mind}, often summarized pithily as, ``\emph{In AI, easy things are hard, and hard things are easy}'' \cite{pinker2003language} has singled out \textit{social awareness} and \textit{motion} as the main areas where AI models have difficulties matching human performance even on simple tasks (while outperforming humans on tasks that require patience or logic).
-Over time, NLP and other subfields of AI focused on more easily solvable tasks, which usually meant purely information-based or logical tasks that did not require any social awareness.
-As a consequence, NLP has spent long stretches focusing on information-heavy linguistic tasks.
-Only recently have social, cultural, and demographic aspects of language seen a resurgence in research \cite{hovy2021importance,c3nlp-2023-cross}.
-However, social awareness is difficult to define and implement.
+Early AI was conceived in a much more holistic manner than the fragmented space that exists today.
+Its goal was to produce \textit{human-like} behavior, which required a tight coupling of different aspects and disciplines.
+That goal assumed social awareness, even if not explicitly stated \cite{turing1950,mccarthy2006proposal}.
+Moravec's paradox \cite{moravec1988mind}, often summarized pithily as, ''\emph{In AI, easy things are hard, and hard things are easy}'' \cite{pinker2003language}, has singled out \textit{social awareness} and \textit{motion} as the main areas where AI models have difficulty matching human performance even on simple tasks (while outperforming humans on tasks that require patience or logic).
+Over time, AI specialized into subfields, which shifted their focus to easier-to-solve tasks.
+Those were typically information or logic-based and did not require social awareness.
+As a result, NLP has spent a long time focusing on information-rich linguistic analysis tasks like parsing.
+Recent research has focused on language's social, cultural, and demographic aspects \cite{hovy2021importance,c3nlp-2023-cross}.